An introduction to the top 3 Chinese search engines that marketers should know.

-For example, when a user search “search engine optimization”, the first three search results are Baidu Baike (Baidu Encyclopedia), Baidu Tieba (Baidu PostBar) and again Baidu Baike, then sixth result is Baidu Zhidao (Baidu Knows) and eight is Baidu Wenku (Baidu Articles).
-These Baidu products offer great integrated ways to enhance SEO efforts for B2B marketing perspective, Baidu also offer a webmaster free analytics tools.
+For example, when a user searches “search engine optimization”, the first three search results are Baidu Baike (Baidu Encyclopedia), Baidu Tieba (Baidu PostBar), and again Baidu Baike, then the sixth result is Baidu Zhidao (Baidu Knows) and eight is Baidu Wenku (Baidu Articles).
+These Baidu products offer great integrated ways to enhance SEO efforts from a B2B marketing perspective, Baidu also offers webmaster free analytics tools.

 Qihoo360 was created by the Chinese internet security company.
 Their antivirus is popular in China and is free.
 The search engine was paired with the antivirus product when it was launched in 2012.
 Qihoo360 is the default search engine used in the 360 internet browsers, which supports its growth.
 Within a short period of time, Qihoo360 has become the second largest search engine in China, also the fastest rising contender to Baidu.
 Qihoo360 search claims that this is the most secure search engine, relying on advanced cyber security technology.
 Qihoo360 search can block fake or malicious sites and provide the user with a more secure search environment.

-Qihoo360 search targeted clientele are the small and medium business that are looking for advertising solutions.
+Qihoo360’s search targeted clientele are small and medium businesses that are looking for advertising solutions.
 This strategy might attract smaller businesses that cannot afford expensive ad services on Baidu.
 Lastly, Qihoo360 in its search results page only has a few advertisements, competition is not as stiff as on Baidu.
 So this is a real great opportunity for small and medium businesses.

 Sogou was established in 2004, although it was not popular until more recently.
-Tencent the fourh largest internet company in China invested in Sogou in 2013, the investment obviously stimulated the growth.
+Tencent the fourth-largest internet company in China invested in Sogou in 2013, the investment obviously stimulated the growth.

 Sogou was able to find a niche market with the strong support of Tencent, Sogou exclusively provides the search results of WeChat content (as WeChat is owned by Tencent).
 Sogou further developed its business by teaming up with Zhihu (question-and-answer site) to integrate even more search results.
 In May 2016, Sogou announced a collaboration with Microsoft Bing and launched two new products, Sogou English Search and Sogou Scholar Search.